Is It Love (Loreen song)

 "Is It Love" is a song by Swedish pop singer Loreen.
-It was released on 13 October 2023 through Universal Music Sweden and is the follow-up single after her second Eurovision Song Contest victory.
-The song was written by Loreen, Dag Lundberg, MTHR and Maia Wright and produced by Rami Yacoub.
+It was released on 13 October 2023, through Universal Music Sweden.
+Follow-up single after her second Eurovision Song Contest victory, the song was written by Loreen, Dag Lundberg, MTHR and Maia Wright and produced by Rami Yacoub.
+The song was later included on Loreen's third studio album, Wildfire (2026).

 Music video

-An accompanying music video, directed by Moncef Henaien, was released on 26 October 2023 and was shot in Tunisia.
+An accompanying music video for "Is It Love", directed by Moncef Henaien, was released on 26 October 2023 and was shot in Tunisia.